mattnish/rad/README.md

 To use this, you need to wrap the ad div in a container, `.radWrapper`, which is used to help retain a natural layout in the DOM.
-You can style this individually for different layouts if need be too in your CSS.
+Unfortunately, iframes sometimes stop loading or break if you try to wrap it using jQuery, so for now, we just have to add the container beforehand.
+You can style this individually for different layouts if need be to in your CSS.

 QUICK DEMO: